A few inches smaller

-Apple has made the iPad Pro 2018 smaller and it’s a good improvement because my iPad Pro 2015 didn’t fit well into my standard backpack.
-The few inches they shaved off makes the iPad Pro 2018 fit into my backpack with less of a struggle and I really appreciate that.
+Apple has reduced the size of the iPad Pro 2018, which is great because my iPad Pro 2015 doesn’t fit well in a standard backpack.
+The few inches they shaved off make the iPad Pro 2018 fit into my backpack with less of a struggle, and I really appreciate that.
 Who knew a few inches could have such a huge impact?

 It doesn’t mean anything!
-It certainly means something to the engineers at Apple who designed the technology and probably anyone making commissions from your purchase.
-However, comparing the screens side-by-side you won’t be able to tell the difference if I showed you an inch of the screen from both iPad Pros.
+It certainly means something to the engineers at Apple who designed the technology, as well as to anyone who makes a commission from your purchase.
+However, comparing the screens side-by-side, you won’t be able to tell the difference if I showed you an inch of the screen on both iPad Pros.
 The screen resolution hasn’t changed.

-Apple has been successively decreasing the iPad Pro weight since the first generation.
-Without their cases, the 82 gram difference between the first and third-gen iPad Pro is negligible, at least for any practical purposes.
+Apple has been successively decreasing the weight of the iPad Pro since the first generation.
+Without their cases, the 82 gram difference between the first and third-gen iPad Pro is negligible, at least for practical purposes.
 Both Pros have a good weight balance, the weight is evenly distributed.

 They changed the charging port to use the USB-C port for the new iPad Pro.
 It can only connect to new laptops and Macbooks.
 The USB-C port transfers files from cameras: photos and videos, for example.
 Apple just assumed all creators are photographers and videographers?

-You’d still need an accessory if you’re going to use this USB-C port on the iPad Pro itself.
-I can’t connect my iPad Pro to my Windows PC out of the box and I can’t get a USB working on this device either.
+If you want to use the USB-C port on this iPad Pro, you’ll still need an accessory.
+I can’t connect my iPad Pro to my Windows PC out of the box, and I can’t get a USB to work on this device either.
 The lightning-USB cable on the iPad Pro 2015 can connect to the computer without any accessories!

 The 3.5 mm EarPod jack is gone!
 Removing an already existing function for more expensive alternatives is always a downgrade.
 How is purchasing expensive accessories something to celebrate?
 The iPad Pro 2015 allows me to use whatever earphones I want.

-I personally prefer fingerprint because it is easier to use and more responsive.
-FaceID though impressively accurate on the iPad Pro 2018, makes more sense on the iPhone.
-To use your iPhone, you pick it up, which you wouldn’t do so much of with a 12.9 inch iPad Pro.
+Personally, I prefer fingerprint technology because it is easier to use and more responsive.
+FaceID, though impressively accurate on the iPad Pro 2018, makes more sense on the iPhone.
+To use your iPhone, you pick it up, which you wouldn’t do so much of with a 12.9-inch iPad Pro.

 I have never been one to like white bezels, but I know there are those of us that do.
 Why did Apple take away that option?
 The true tone on the 2nd and third-generation iPad Pros is easier on the eyes.

-I can safely conclude that the iPad Pro hasn’t been improved much.
-I believed Apple will have a hard time improving the iPad Pro series because it’s always been a fantastic product (since its first launch).
+I can safely conclude that the iPad Pro hasn’t improved much.
+I believe Apple will have a hard time improving the iPad Pro series because it’s always been a fantastic product (since its first launch).
 The iPad Pro 2018 looks beautiful, but that doesn’t add anything to its functionality.